A rates notice may contain some or all of the following rates and charges:

 Further details on how these special rates are calculated can be

-Local authorities collect the State Fire Levy on behalf of Queensland Emergency Services.
-It is levied on all properties serviced by the Queensland Fire and Rescue Service.
+Local authorities collect the Emergency Management Levy on behalf of the Queensland Fire & Emergency Service.
+It is levied in accordance with the Fire and Emergency Services Act 1990 to owners of prescribed properties.

 Credit charge surcharge

-A credit card surcharge applies to all rate payments made by Mastercard or Visa, including debit cards being utilised as a credit card.
+For payments made at one of Council's customer service centres or at Australia Post a credit card surcharge applies to rate payments made by Mastercard or Visa, including debit cards being utilised as a credit card.